obsidiansystems/obelisk/lib/route/docs/introduction.md

 This type is a combination of the URL and a query string and is the target type of a _complete_ route `Encoder`.
 Individual `Encoder`s will work with different types, but often the final type of a chain of `Encoder`s will be a `PageName`.
-However it is unlikely you will ever need to construct this type yourself as `obelisk-route` will do that for you.
+It is unlikely you will ever need to construct this type yourself as `obelisk-route` has functions that will handle that for you.

 ----

-We can safely simplify these the type of `unsafeShowEncoder` a bit for the sake of understanding:
+We can safely simplify the type of `unsafeShowEncoder` for the sake of understanding:

 ```haskell
 unsafeShowEncoder :: (Read a, Show a) => a -> PageName
 ```

-Conveniently `Int` has an instance of both `Read` and `Show`, satisfying both constraints of the `unsafeShowEncoder` becoming:
+Conveniently `Int` has an instance of both `Read` and `Show`, but more importantly these instances are inverses of one another.
+This matters because a guarantee of `obelisk-route` is that going to and from a URL **does not lose information**.
+If applying `show` to a value of `Int` and then applying `read` to the resulting `String` did not produce the exact same `Int` value that we started with, our `Encoder` would not be valid as it could not satisfy that guarantee.

+Replacing the constraints with our type, `unsafeShowEncoder` becomes:

 ```haskell
 unsafeShowEncoder :: Int -> PageName
 ```

-Which is exactly what we wanted!
+This is the type what we wanted!
 So we're able to replace our typed hole `_todo` with `unsafeShowEncoder` and we've created our first complete route `Encoder`.
 Yay.
 This `Encoder` does the simplest useful thing while being obviously correct.

 Our `case` expression should now look like this: